 monkey brains that claim to do no evil, please be warned that

-you do not have to submit a web site to a search engine for it
+you do not have to submit a web site to a search engine or to be

-linked to another page or the Internet for it it be spidered.
+linked to another page or the Internet for it be spidered.

 All you have to do is visit that web page using your favorite